Cosmos Manifest File

 description:

-"This project can be use as a starting point for developing your Cosmos osmosis based SubQuery project",
+"This project can be use as a starting point for developing your Cosmos juno based SubQuery project",

 runner: {